Raw Apple Pie

 Optional: Add a pinch of salt to your mixture for more of a savory taste OR add a few dates to amp up the sweetness.

-Get some damage control!
+Do some holiday season damage control!